aphalo/ggpmisc/README.md

 graphics as implemented in ‘ggplot2’ as well as extensions to this grammar including several of those made available by packages ‘ggpp’ and ‘ggpmisc’.
-Open access supplementary chapters and other information related to the book is avaialble at <https://www.learnr-book.info/>.
+Open access supplementary chapters and other information related to the book is available at <https://www.learnr-book.info/>.

 ## Contributing